kiskolabs/humanizer/README.md

 You might want to add/change question and answer pairs.
 This can be easily done by adding/modifying entries in locales file.

+## Skipping validation

+Set the attribute 'real_human' to true on the object you want to skip the Humanizer validation.
+Handy for testing or console use.

 ## Live sites

 * [ArcticStartup.com](http://arcticstartup.com/) - signup form